 Lawyers have warned Tesla Automotive CEO Ilan Musk that his unbridled Twitter activity could cause trouble for the US Securities and Exchange Commission.

-to the Report Legal adviser Kevin Telegraph has warned Tesla CEO Ilan Musk that he may be targeted by the US Securities and Exchange Commission (SEC) because of his social media activities and public statements about Bitcoin.
+to the Report Legal adviser Coin Telegraph has warned Tesla CEO Ilan Musk that he may be targeted by the US Securities and Exchange Commission (SEC) because of his social media activities and public statements about Bitcoin.

 Tesla announced in a form to the SEC on Monday, February 8, that it had purchased $ 1.5 billion in bitcoin and would soon accept the digital currency as a method of payment.
 Immediately after this news, the price of Bitcoin reached a new record, reaching $ 48,000.